 Applicants must achieve at least 40 points to pass COMPASS.

 Typically, online applications for companies overseas with the absence of a Singapore-registered company take about 8 weeks or longer.

 EP Online Application

-EP Online is a portal for business employers and employment agencies to perform EP and S Pass transactions, which reduces the processing time remarkably as indicated above.
-An employer or authorised third party can make an EP application.
+EP Online is a portal for business employers and employment agencies to perform EP and S Pass transactions, reducing the processing time significantly as indicated above.
+An employer or authorised 3rd party can make an EP application.

-The following transactions, related to EP, can be carried out using EP Online:
+The following transactions can be carried out using EP Online:

 - EP cancellation

 - If a candidate is in Singapore on a visit pass that will expire before the Employment Pass is issued, MOM will not be able to extend the visit pass.

 - The candidates must arrive in Singapore only after the EP is approved.

 - An overseas employer with no registered office in Singapore will need to get a Singapore-registered company to act as a local sponsor and apply on its behalf.
 Only manual submissions of such applications are allowed.